 The outbreak of World War I in 1914 and the Bolshevik Revolution of 1917 brought such opulence to an end.
 In 1918, while under house arrest, the entire Russian Royal family was executed by Bolshevik authorities and the Imperial era ended permanently.

 Ever since the collapse of the Soviet Union, Russians have been eager to repatriate their lost heritage.
-Works by jewelers and silversmiths to the Tsar and Tsarinas are particularly sought after today as status symbols, with the market for pre-Revolutionary decorative arts touching a wide audience - from museum curators to flea markets bargain hunters.
+Works by jewellers and silversmiths to the Tsar and Tsarinas are particularly sought after today as status symbols, with the market for pre-Revolutionary decorative arts touching a wide audience - from museum curators to flea markets bargain hunters.

 Cynthia Coleman Sparke was born into to a family of Russian art collectors and has lived on and off in Moscow and St Petersburg.
 After running the Russian department at Christie's New York, she worked with the Fabergé and Imperial porcelain holdings of the Hillwood Museum in Washington D.C. (the largest collection of Russian decorative arts outside of Russia).
-Later, Cynthia worked on a project in St Petersburg at the Alexander Palace in Tsarskoe Selo, helping with the restoration of Tsar Nicholas II's last residence - the subject of her Master's thesis from the Bard Graduate Center.
-She is currently a consultant for Bonhams auctioneers, specializing in Russian works of art.
+Later, Cynthia worked on a project in St Petersburg at the Alexander Palace in Tsarskoe Selo, helping with the restoration of Tsar Nicholas II's last residence - the subject of her Master's thesis from the Bard Graduate Centre.
+She is currently a consultant for Bonhams auctioneers, specialising in Russian works of art.